oumaru894/Islamic-schools/README.md

 npm run dev
 ```

 The server will start on `http://localhost:4000` locally and automatically initialize the database with seed data if it's empty.
-When deployed (for example to Render), the frontend will call the backend using a relative `/api` path by default so you don't need to hard-code localhost.
+When deployed (for example to Render), the frontend should call the backend using a relative `/api` path by default so you don't need to hard-code localhost.
+If you prefer to bake the deployed API URL into your build, set `VITE_API_URL` to `https://islamic-schools-1.onrender.com/api` before building.

 ### 5. Start the Frontend